 Rome presents three major challenges to the cultural traveller.
-First, it is big.
+Firstly, it is big.
 Items of major importance – many of which on their own would make any town in the world worth visiting – are generously strewn through an area that is approximately four miles in diameter.
 The second problem is that there are hundreds of such places in the city.

-There is a lot of walking, though regular use is made of minibuses and taxis (rarely of cumbersome coaches, which are highly restricted in the city centre).
+There is a lot of walking, though regular use is made of minibuses and taxis (never of cumbersome coaches, which are highly restricted in the city centre).
 Not every place seen is mentioned in the description below, and the order may differ.
 There is, incidentally, almost no overlap with Connoisseurs’ Rome except for the private visit to the Sistine Chapel.

 The tour starts at the very beginning: today is largely devoted to Ancient Rome, beginning with the Colosseum, largest of all amphitheatres, completed ad 80.
 The Forum has evocative remains of the key temples and civic buildings at the heart of the Roman Empire.
 The present appearance of the Capitol, first centre of ancient Rome, was designed by Michelangelo, and the surrounding palazzi are museums with outstanding ancient sculpture and a collection of paintings.